5 Hashimoto’s Flare Up Causes

 Viral Infections

 Viral infections are a common environmental trigger of a Hashimoto’s flare-up.
-They can cause inflammation throughout the body which may trigger an autoimmune response to start attacking healthy cells.
+They can cause inflammation throughout the body, triggering an autoimmune response to start attacking healthy cells.

 Some effective ways to avoid viruses are to: